Photonico/Computational_Physics_Topics/A Journey into the Physics World.md

-# A List of Recommended Courses for Learning Physics
+# A Journey into the Physics World

 Created by Lu Niu